Thimphu Travel Information

 The international dialling code for Bhutan is +975.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 There is extensive mobile phone coverage, which is more reliable and widespread than the landline network.
 Internet access is available in all main towns and hotels.

-Travellers to Bhutan may bring with them up to 400 cigarettes/150g pipe tobacco/50 cigars, two litres of liquor, and goods for personal use.
+Travellers to Bhutan may bring with them up to 200 cigarettes/30 cigars, one litre of liquor, and goods for personal use.
 Guns and ammunition, narcotics, antiques and wildlife products are prohibited.

 Become our Thimphu Travel Expert

 We are looking for contributors for our Thimphu travel guide.
 If you are a local, a regular traveller to Thimphu or a travel professional with time to contribute and answer occasional forum questions, please contact us.